Smart Bank Account Management: Tips for Organizing Multiple Accounts

 - Who has access (just you, joint with partner, power of attorney)

-This is invaluable if something happens to you and someone else needs to manage your finances.
-It is also useful for your own reference when you need to remember which bank holds which account.
+This is invaluable if something happens to you and someone else has to step in.
+It's also useful for the boring case where you, six months from now, can't remember which bank holds your travel fund.

 - Are you paying any unnecessary fees?